wolfSSL/wolfGuard/README.md

 # make install
 # modprobe wolfguard
 ```

+The `KERNELRELEASE` value is, effectively, the verbatim name of the directory
+under `/lib/modules/` where the target kernel's modules are installed.

 As for the `wg-fips` build above, compressed public key support can be enabled
 by adding `EXTRA_CFLAGS=-DWG_USE_PUBLIC_KEY_COMPRESSION` to the above `make`